Faculty Policies and Procedures

 - Evaluation by peer scholars from both inside and outside the University to assess such factors as soundness of research and argumentation, overall significance, and extent of influence of the work

-Each external referee is supplied with a file of representative writings of the faculty member under review and is asked to indicate:
+Each external referee is supplied with a file of representative writings of the candidate, the candidate's research narrative and CV, and is asked to indicate:

 - Whether a person bearing similar credentials would be promoted in the evaluator’s own institution